NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Legendary Size.md

 The vanaras of old were tricksters able to step across wide rivers or slip into impossibly small spaces.
-You can cast [[Spells/Enlarge|Enlarge]] and [[Spells/Shrink|Shrink]] once per day each as 2nd-rank divine innate spells.
+You can cast [[Enlarge|Enlarge]] and [[Shrink|Shrink]] once per day each as 2nd-rank divine innate spells.
 You can target only yourself and other vanaras with these spells.

 *Source: Pathfinder Lost Omens: Impossible Lands* *OGL*